TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 Edit `$configPath/trueBlocks.toml`

-1. Remove all lines in this file that contain the word `pinGateway`
+1. Remove all lines in this file containing the word `pinGateway`
-2. Add the following values under the [settings] section:
+2. Add the following value under the [settings] section:

 ```[toml]
 [settings]